iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 The importance of this mechanism can be explained with the help of the following example

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_1.jpg" class="img-fluid rounded z-depth-1" caption="Attention weights showing how the model resolves ambiguity in word meaning through context.
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_1.jpg" class="img-fluid rounded z-depth-1" caption="Attention weights showing how the model resolves ambiguity in word meaning through context.
 The arrows indicate strong attention connections between 'bank' and contextually relevant words." %}

 Consider the sentence **"I swam across the river to get to the other bank."** The word "**bank**" has multiple meanings—it could refer to a financial institution or a riverbank.
 The attention mechanism helps the model understand context by weighing relationships between words.
 In this case, the model attends strongly to words like "swam," "across," and "river," which provide contextual clues that "bank" refers to a riverbank rather than a financial institution.

 Therefore, the Attention mechanism has become a critical mechanism driving the growth of Large Language Models.
 Over the years, several variants of the attention mechanism have been proposed such as Multi Query Attention (MQA) (cite), Grouped-Query Attention (GQA), Multi-Head Latent Attention (MLA), etc. For instance, here's a non-exhaustive taxonomy of efficient attention mechanisms

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_0.png" class="img-fluid rounded z-depth-1" caption="Figure adapted from <d-cite key='sun2025efficient'></d-cite>" %}
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_0.png" class="img-fluid rounded z-depth-1" caption="Figure adapted from <d-cite key='sun2025efficient'></d-cite>" %}